ZhijianZhou01/metav/README.md

 ## 8. Apply
 The two sub-pipelines (the prototype of nextvirus) are used as the first recognition in our viral detection.
 In order to reduce false positives and false negatives, in the last three years, we continuously optimize the architecture of nextvirus based on subsequent PCR amplification.

-Luckily, nextvirus facilitated our discovery of viruses, and some findings with help of nextvirus have already been published.
+Luckily, nextvirus facilitated our discovery of viruses, and some findings have already been published.